jessicalumian/jessicalumian.github.io/_projects/asset_inventory.md

 category: development
 ---

-During the last year of my PhD, I was a Policy Fellow at the Governor's Office of Planning a Research with the [California Initiative to Advance Precision Medicine](https://opr.ca.gov/ciapm/).
+During the last year of my PhD, I was a Policy Fellow at the Governor's Office of Planning and Research with the [California Initiative to Advance Precision Medicine](https://opr.ca.gov/ciapm/).

 During this time, I created an interactive Asset Inventory of precision medicine entities throughout California.